-Even though it’s sometimes taboo to say it out loud, we’re all doing our job for a main purpose: earning a living!
-Yes, we might see an opportunity to grow personally, to improve, to make contacts, to develop a passion, but anyway: we wouldn’t probably commit to a 9 to 5 and serve a company if it wasn’t to get a salary.
+It’s sometimes taboo to say it out loud, but we’re all doing our job for a main purpose: earning a living!
+Yes, it can be an opportunity to grow personally, to improve, to make contacts, to develop a passion, but anyway: we wouldn’t probably commit to a 9 to 5 and serve a company if it wasn’t to get a salary in the first place.

-In this article, I’d like to share tips on how to estimate your value on the market as a developer or in other IT jobs (web developer, application developer, software engineer, analyst, data engineer, cybersecurity… in fact, most tips could apply to any job in any field!), even if you have a Junior profile, starting after your studies or a career shift.
+In this article, I share tips on how to estimate your value on the market as a developer or in other IT jobs (web developer, application developer, software engineer, analyst, data engineer, cybersecurity… in fact, most tips could apply to any job in any field), even if you have a Junior profile, starting after your studies or a career shift.

 These tips are not bound to a particular country, that’s why you won’t see any figure here.
-But you will get tools to get to know the average salaries in the area where you’re looking for work.
+But you will get tools to know the average salaries in the area you’re looking to work in.

 Finally, I’ll give a few tips on how to negotiate your salary.